-The Institute For Quantum Information and Matter, Caltech
+Post-doctoral Scholar Of The Institute for Quantum Information and Matter

 Hi!
 I’m Dr. Nicholas Laurita, a quantum condensed matter physicist trying to understand how our universe works at the most fundamental levels.
-My research utilizes the interaction between matter and light to search for and study “quantum matter,” – materials who display quantum mechanics on the macroscopic scale.
+In my research, I utilize the interaction between matter and intense ultra-fast laser pulses to unravel the properties of “quantum matter,” – materials who display quantum mechanics on the macroscopic scale.

-Currently my research takes place at The Institute For Quantum Information and Matter (IQIM) at The California Institute of Technology, where I am an IQIM postdoctoral scholar.
+Currently my research occurs at The Institute for Quantum Information and Matter (IQIM) at The California Institute of Technology.
 Prior to my current position, I was a Ph.D. student of The Institute For Quantum Matter (IQM) at Johns Hopkins University as an Owen Fellow, a two time ARCS Scholar, and the recipient of the 2014 Rowland Prize for innovation and excellence in teaching.